Sohaib-GO/To-Do-List/README.md

 # To-Do-List
-A basic To-Do-List, I will add features and improvements regularly !
+A basic To-Do-List, each list created has its own dedicated route, built using the following technilogies.